Ordinations Week 2019

 Bangall, NY 12506

-Day 3 - A morning return to the Church of Saints Michael and Cajetan for a Solemn High Mass at which the seminarians will receive Clerical Tonsure as well as the various Minor Orders of Porter, Lector, Exorcist, and Acolyte, bringing them one step closer to the Holy Priesthood.
-Some time in the afternoon to take in the glory of Florence at leisure.
-Early evening drive into the Tuscan Hills of Gricigliano for an evening at the Institute's Motherhouse and Int'l.
-Seminary of St. Philip Neri, a former medieval castle with towers, an enclosed middle court and a surrounding moat.
-Enjoy a tour of the seminary grounds and a dinner in the courtyard.
-Also visit the Convent of the Sister Adorer's of the Royal Heart of Jesus Christ Sovereign Priest, a community of religious sisters dedicated to praying for the priests of the Institute of Christ the King.
+Day 3 - Morning Solemn High Mass at the Church of Saints Michael and Cajetan at which the seminarians will receive Clerical Tonsure as well as the various Minor Orders of Porter, Lector, Exorcist, and Acolyte, bringing them one step closer to the Holy Priesthood.
+Free time in the afternoon to take in the glory of Florence.
+Early evening drive into the Tuscan Hills surrounding Florence for a visit to the Institute of Christ the King’s Motherhouse and International Seminary of St. Philip Neri, a former medieval castle with towers, an enclosed middle court and a surrounding moat.
+Enjoy a tour of the seminary grounds and dinner in the courtyard.
+Also visit the Convent of the Sister Adorer's of the Royal Heart of Jesus Christ Sovereign Priest, a community of religious sisters dedicated to praying for the priests of the Institute.

-Day 4 - A day in Florence beginning with a Solemn High Mass of Ordination for Deacons and Subdeacons at the Church of Saints Michael & Cajetan.
-At this solemn rite, the candidates for the Diaconate will receive from His Excellency, Salvatore Cordileone, Archbishop of San Francisco, CA, the final order which prepares them for the Priesthood.
-Enjoy a wonderful walking tour this afternoon in Florence's historic center to include a visit to Santa Maria del Fiore, the Duomo, an artistic masterpiece of the Fifteenth-century whose experimental architecture sparked the Renaissance.
+Day 4 - Morning Solemn High Mass of Ordination for Deacons and Subdeacons at the Church of Saints Michael and Cajetan.
+At this solemn rite, the candidates for the diaconate receive the final order that prepares them for the priesthood.
+A free afternoon in Florence to take in the Duomo, an artistic masterpiece of the 15th-century as well as the other sites of this art capital of the world, a virtual open-air museum!

 Day 5 - Today is the crown jewel of Ordinations Week with the Pontifical Mass of Ordination at the Church of Saints Michael and Cajetan.
-The ancient rite opens with drums announcing the entrance of His Eminence, Raymond Cardinal Burke, and concludes with the newly ordained processing out of the church which is filled with faithful from all over the world.
+The ancient rite opens with drums announcing the arrival of the presiding cardinal, Msgr.
+Gilles Wach and priests and seminarians of the Institute and concludes with the newly ordained leading the Recessional out of the church filled with faithful from all over the world.
 The epic nature of what has transpired with the birth of new priests leaves the faithful in awe and with a greater understanding of the nature of the holy Priesthood.
-Early this evening travel to the Seminary for a fitting celebration of our new priests beginning with Benediction of the Blessed Sacrament and chanting of the Te Deum followed by a candlelight dinner under the Tuscan stars.
-A spectacular fireworks show synthesised with classical music closes the evening.
+This evening travel to the Seminary for a joyous celebration beginning with Benediction of the Blessed Sacrament and chanting of the Te Deum followed by a candlelight dinner under the Tuscan stars and an awesome fireworks show.

-Day 10 - Morning flight departure from Rome Fiumicino Airport to Chicago.
-Early afternoon arrival at Chicago O’Hare Airport.
+Day 10 - Morning flight departures from Rome to the United States.